 Even the diseases of fungi and bacteria reside in the soil remnants of previous crop ready to infect the same variety if not changed by crop rotation.

 So crop rotation reduces pest and disease cycles in the farm.

 3. Prevents soil erosion: Regular crop rotation prevents soil erosion as the flow of rainwater or irrigation water which carries away fertile surface soil is minimized.
 This is thought to be due to the debris mass left over behind by the previous crop after harvest and thereby helps soil conservation.

 The most recommended technique of cultivation in crop rotation method is to alternatively cultivate food crops like paddy, wheat or cash crops like cotton with some leguminous crops like pulses.

-The leguminous plants have a natural capacity to harbor nitrogen fixing bacteria in their roots.
-These bacteria fix the atmospheric nitrogen in the nodes of plant.
-This nitrogen is a natural manure for crops.
-When the crop is harvested, the nodular root with nitrogen remain in the soil to benefit next cultivated crop.
+The leguminous plants have a natural capacity to harbor nitrogen-fixing bacteria in their roots.
+These bacteria fix the atmospheric nitrogen in the nodes of the plant.
+This nitrogen is natural manure for crops.
+When the crop is harvested, the nodular root with nitrogen remains in the soil to benefit next cultivated crop.